 Six reasons to file your tax return online

-The most obvious advantage in filing online is the extended deadline.
-While paper tax returns have to be filed by 31 October, you have until 31 January the following year to submit your return, giving you three extra months to gather information.
+The most obvious advantage of filing online is the extended deadline.
+While paper tax returns have to be filed by 31 October, you have until 31 January the following year to submit your return online, giving you three extra months.

-If you submit your online tax return by 30 December, you can opt for any outstanding tax to be collected through PAYE, provided you owe less than £3,000.
+If you submit your online tax return by 30 December, you can opt for any outstanding tax to be collected through PAYE, providing you owe less than £3,000.